 \subsection{End-to-End Distillation}

-The hybrid policy in Section~\ref{sec:alg:policy} leverages a motion planner to stich together skill segments.
-Motion planning requires a model of the world's collision volume, which can be object meshes if the world is fully observable or a point cloud if it not~\citep{sundaralingam2023curobo}.
+The hybrid policy in Sec.~\ref{sec:alg:deployment} leverages a motion planner to stitch together skill segments.
+Motion planning requires a model of the world's collision volume, which can be object meshes if the world is fully observable or a point cloud if it is not~\citep{sundaralingam2023curobo}.
 In some deployments, we may wish to bypass the motion planner due to these additional requirements and learn a single end-to-end visuomotor policy.
 In \AlgoName{}, we have the flexibility to do either, where there is a tradeoff between additional requirements and learning difficulty, which a user can tailor to their application.

-To train an end-to-end policy, we first configure the motion planner to use the same controller as the skill policy, for example, by switching from joint-space to task-space motion planning control.
-Then, we can then generate consistent end-to-end trajectories by simply stitching together the motion planning and skill policy segments.
+To train an end-to-end policy, we first configure the motion planner to use the same controller as the skill policy, i.e., by switching from joint-space to task-space control.
+Then, we generate consistent end-to-end trajectories by stitching together the motion planning and skill policy segments.

 Compared to using baseline imitation agents as the generator, incorporating online data allows \AlgoName{} to produce higher-quality source trajectories.
 Moreover, the random exploration and exploitation process in RL-based fine-tuning makes \AlgoName{} agents naturally more resistant to deviations from optimal behaviors.
-This is especially important in the end-to-end distillation setting, since the deviations compound throughout the long-horizon execution. \caelan{Zihan - can you make this more precise by referencing the experiments?}
+This is especially important in the end-to-end distillation setting, since the deviations compound throughout the long-horizon execution.